touying-typ/touying/docs/docs/code-styles.md

 ![image](https://github.com/touying-typ/touying/assets/34951714/f5bdbf8f-7bf9-45fd-9923-0fa5d66450b2)

-You can use an empty title `==` to create a new page.
-This technique also helps clear the continuation of the previous title.
+You can use an empty heading `==` to create a new page.
+This skill also helps clear the continuation of the previous title.

 PS: We can use the `#slides-end` marker to signify the end of `#show: slides`.